 Choose the strength and consistency of the ink according to your preference.
 Test it with a brush on paper to see if you need to cook it down more.
 I strained the liquid using a sieve but you could also use a pantyhose which will remove all sorts of organic sludge from your ink.

-The colour of the ink should be golden brown.
-It is water-soluble, lightfast, acid free, non-toxic and natural.
-You could also add rusted iron to darken the colour.
+The color of the ink should be golden brown.
+It is water-soluble, lightfast, acid-free, non-toxic, and natural.
+You could also add rusted iron to darken the color.
 I didn’t have any rusted iron pieces so I will leave it to experiment with some time in the future.
 For now, I am quite satisfied with the current batch of my walnut ink.
 I also added a bit of 70% ethanol as a preservative.

 As you can see, making walnut ink is not rocket science!
 There is no measuring required and nothing can go wrong in making this ink.
 If it gets too diluted just boil to reduce the volume or leave the pot outside for the ink to reduce in volume naturally.

 Walnut tree produces a substance known as juglone (5-hydroxy-alpha-napthaquinone) which is highly toxic to many other plants and some animals.
 Juglone is the source of dark color in walnut hulls.
 Do not discard the leftover black hulls into your garden or in the compost pit as the presence of juglone will inhibit plant growth.